-- A1 Production of preliminary products

-- A2 Transport to the plant
+- A1 Production of preliminary products - A2 Transport to the plant

 - A3 Production incl. provision of energy, production of packaging as well as auxiliaries and consumables and waste treatment

 - A4 Transport to site

 - A5 Installation, product applied into the building during A5 phase operations and packaging disposal.
 This stage considers VOC emissions during the installation phase.
-The declared product contain substances in(to) the formulation that directly emit as VOC.
-VOCs are even generated by a chemical reaction that is occurring during this phase.
-The end of life for the packaging material considered is
+The declared product does not contain substances in(to) the formulation that directly emit as VOC, but VOCs are generated by a chemical reaction that is occurring during this phase.